wrakky/blarg.co.uk/_drafts/testing-react-props-changes.md

   <strong>Note:</strong> all example code in this article is written using <a href="https://github.com/lukehoban/es6features">ES6</a> and
   <a href="https://facebook.github.io/react/docs/jsx-in-depth.html">JSX</a> with tests using the
   <a href="https://facebook.github.io/react/docs/test-utils.html">React TestUtils</a> and
   <a href="http://jasmine.github.io/">Jasmine</a> BDD testing framework.
-The latest version of React
+The latest released version of React
-  at time of writing was <code>0.13</code>.
+  at time of writing was <code>0.13.3</code>
 </div>

 ## React.createClass()

 Prior to version 0.13, components were created in React using the [React.createClass()](http://facebook.github.io/react/docs/top-level-api.html#react.createclass) method.
-This made testing changes to `props` straightforward as all components created in this way have a [setProps()](http://facebook.github.io/react/docs/component-api.html#setprops) method which can be passed an object to update the props of the component (much like how [setState()](http://facebook.github.io/react/docs/component-api.html#setprops) works for updating state) and would then trigger a re-render.
+Testing changes to `props` for components created in this way is relatively straightforward as the [setProps()](http://facebook.github.io/react/docs/component-api.html#setprops) method is available and can be passed an object to update the props of the component (much like how [setState()](http://facebook.github.io/react/docs/component-api.html#setprops) works for updating state) which will then trigger a re-render.

-As an example, I will create a simple component which just outputs the value of the `text` prop in a div:
+As an example, here is a test for a simple component which just outputs the value of the `text` prop in a div:

 {% highlight javascript %}
 import React from 'react';